molo1134/qrmbot/README.md

 ```
 $ sudo apt-get install git dh-make-perl
+$ sudo apt-file update
 $ git clone 'https://github.com/trwyant/perl-Astro-Coord-ECI.git'
 $ cd perl-Astro-Coord-ECI
 $ git checkout 'v00.077'
 $ dh-make-perl --vcs none --build

+Would you like to configure as much as possible automatically? yes

+What approach do you want? manual

 $ sudo dpkg -i ../libastro-satpass-perl_0.077-1_all.deb
 ```